urbit/docs/tutorials/sail-and-udon.md

 /=  gas  /$  fuel:html
 ```

-Later in this code we want produce the name of the ship is hosting it, something
+Later in this code we want to produce the name of the ship which is hosting it,
-that looks like ~lodleb-ritrul.
-In a generator, we could produce our ship name
+something that looks like ~lodleb-ritrul.
+In a generator, we could produce our ship
-by writing `our` -- try it in the Dojo.
+name by writing `our` -- try it in the Dojo.
 But remember that Sail is rendered
 against its own subject, `our` is not part of the default subject.
 To augment
 our subject with the information that we need, we use  `/=  gas  /$  fuel:html`.